 The objectives of the study were to

-To assess the effectiveness of structure teaching programme on knowledge regarding application of New Bellard’s score among pediatric staff nurses
+To assess the effectiveness of structure teaching program on knowledge regarding application of New Bellard’s score among pediatric staff nurses.

 To find out the association between knowledge on application of new Ballard score among pediatric staff nurses with the selected demographic variables.